webhookdb/webhookdb-cli/MANUAL.md

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

-## sync
+## dbsync, sync

-Replicate data in a WebhookDB table into another database.
+Replicate data in a WebhookDB table to another database.

 ### create

-Create a sync target for the specified integration.
+Create a database sync target for the specified integration.
 Data will be automatically synced from the integration's WebhookDB table into the database specified by the connection string.
 PostgresQL and SnowflakeDB databases are supported.

 **--connection-url, -u**="": The connection string for the database that WebhookDB should write data to.